Hope Solo: Television and film

 In 2011, Solo was a contestant on the 13th season of the Dancing with the Stars television series.
 Her partner was Maksim Chmerkovskiy and they were eliminated in the semifinal round, placing fourth overall in the competition.

 She has made appearances on The Late Show with David Letterman, Piers Morgan Tonight, Late Night with Jimmy Fallon, The Ellen DeGeneres Show, Chelsea Lately, and Whitney.
 Solo was the focus of an ESPN E:60 episode in 2012.
 During her interview by Jeremy Schaap, she told of her experience at the 2007 World Cup as well as her childhood.
 In 2013, she was featured in the PBS documentary, Makers: Women Who Make America and ESPN documentary series, Nine for IX.
-The Nine for IX documentary, Branded, in which Solo appeared focused on the marketing of female professional athletes and the double standard that they often face with more value placed on beauty rather than their athletic excellence.
+The Nine for IX documentary Branded, in which Solo appeared, focused on the marketing of female professional athletes and the double standard that they often face with more value placed on beauty rather than on their athletic excellence.
 Branded received the highest viewership of all of the documentaries in the series.

 In 2016, Solo starred with teammates Megan Rapinoe and Crystal Dunn in a docu-series called Keeping Score broadcast by Fullscreen.
 The episodes followed the athletes as they prepared for the 2016 Rio Olympics and addressed issues such as equal pay and racism.
-The season's final episode showed her reaction after learning she had been suspended from the national team.
+The season's final episode showed her reaction after learning that she had been suspended from the national team.

-In February 2017, Solo signed on to serve as host for the sports medical television series, The Cutting Edge.
+In February 2017, Solo signed to serve as host for the sports medical television series The Cutting Edge.
 The same month, she was featured on 60 Minutes Sports.

-In June 2017 Solo appeared alongside Eric Cantona in a whimsical Eurosport promo segment, in which she was presented as the network's "Commissioner of Women's Football".
+In June 2017 Solo appeared alongside Eric Cantona in a whimsical Eurosport promo segment in which she was presented as the network's "Commissioner of Women's Football."
 Solo worked for the BBC as a pundit at the 2019 FIFA Women's World Cup.